 A nationally recognized leader that provides excellent and innovative hospice and palliative care service throughout the Chicago area.

 Horizon was founded by Ada Addington and three other volunteers in 1978 and has been providing end-of-life care services to people throughout the metropolitan area for more than 30 years.
 While the organization is licensed to provide care throughout Cook, Lake, DuPage and Will counties, it primarily serves an urban population in Chicago.
-Horizon recently acquired a south suburban branch to provide services in the Flossmoor, Homewood, and Olympia Fields area.
+Horizon's south suburban branch provides services in the Flossmoor, Homewood, and Olympia Fields area.
 The south suburban office was known for many years as "Braveheart," a volunteer hospice that served the south suburbs.
 The branch also has a Service Board of dedicated community leaders who provide fundraising assistance and community connections.

 The interdisciplinary staff team and volunteers provide comfort, respite and friendship to patients in the area.
 Care is provided irrespective of the patient's ability to pay.
 The organization employs a diverse clinical staff of physicians, nurses, social workers, chaplains, bereavement counselors, home health aides and volunteers who serve on interdisciplinary teams.
 Massage, art and music and other alternative therapies are also available.
 Last year, teams admitted 1,698 patients, including 55 pediatric palliative care and hospice patients, 250 adult palliative care patients and 1,393 adult hospice patients.
 Most of these patients were cared for in the home, but patients also received services in in-patient units, nursing homes, and residential facilities.